cdapio/cdap/cdap-docs/examples-manual/source/examples/user-profiles.rst

     user updates their profile.
   - The time of the last login is updated by a sign-on service every time the user logs in, also through a RESTful call.
-  - The time of the last activity is updated by a flow that processes events whenever it encounters an event from that user.
+  - The time of the last activity is updated by a Flow that processes events whenever it encounters an event from that user.

 This application illustrates both row-level and column-level conflict detection for a Table.